Remi05/sneklib/README.md

 # libpy
-A personal library of python 3 modules.
+A personal library of Python 3 modules.